 |Year||Assets (RM’000)||Liabilities (RM’000)||Unit Holder’s Capital (RM’000)||Current Ratio||Gearing Ratio (%)|

-As of 2019, IGB REIT has Assets of RM5.22 billion.
-Liabilities made up of RM1.44 billion while Unit Holder’s Capital is RM3.8 billion.
-IGB REIT’s 2019 current ratio is 1.07.
-Gearing ratio stood stable at 23%, which is within the maximum 50% tolerance.
+As of 2020, IGB REIT has Assets of RM5.22 billion.
+Liabilities made up of RM1.42 billion while Unit Holder’s Capital is RM3.8 billion.
+IGB REIT’s 2020 current ratio is 1.17.
+Gearing ratio stood stable at 24%, which is within the maximum 50% tolerance.

 Operating Cash Flow & Income Distribution

-IGB REIT’s operating cash flow is on an uptrend, meaning year by year it is bringing in more and more cash.
+IGB REIT’s operating cash flow is on an uptrend.
+Hence this means that year by year it is generating more cash from its business.
 The income distribution to unitholders is also increasing in tandem.
 Income distributions paid out to unitholders reduced slightly, just because 2019’s payout ratio was at 95% compared to 2018’s payout ratio, which was 95.2%.
-But base on the business itself, IGB REIT has managed to increase its rental income and cash flow from operations, even though it has just 2 investment properties since its IPO till now.

 Since IPO, IGB REIT has maintained its investment property to only 2 units.
 Compare to other mall REITs, IGB REIT has the least units.
 However, IGB REIT has been able to increase its top line and bottom line even with just 2 investment properties.
 Situated in the strategic region of Klang Valley enables it to pull in shoppers and foot traffic.